All Products

 • Fragment cleanup (AbortMultipartUpload): Automatically delete parts from incomplete multipart uploads after a specified time.

-• Last modified time (Last-Modified-Time): Transition or delete objects based on their last modified time.
-This is suitable for data with a clear lifecycle, such as logs and backups.
-You can automatically transition storage classes or delete objects to save costs.
+• Last modified time (Last-Modified-Time): Transition or delete objects based on last modified time.
+Suitable for data with a clear lifecycle, such as logs and backups.

 Configuration scenarios